The-Back-Room/The-Back-Room.github.io/docs/themes/windows/msstyle/nsfw/windows-11-themes/lewd-gamer-waifus-ui-x2.md

 This theme was built using the UI-X2 MSSTYLES for Windows 11 23H2+ by [devillnside][DEVILLNSIDE]
 You can find the UI-X2 theme here: [UI-X2 Theme for Windows 11 23H2+][ORIGINAL]

+Big thanks to [J4M3SX019][J4M3SX019] for providing the Windows 11 DWM fix needed to get this updated to Windows 11!

 #### Requirements

 *   [WindHawk][WINDHAWK] Plugin: [Bring Back the Borders][BRING_BACK_THE_BORDERS]